Mark Linkous: Dancing Hoods

 Shortly after graduating from high school in the early 1980s, Linkous moved to New York City, where he co-founded the band Dancing Hoods.
 It featured Linkous on guitar and vocals, Bob Bortnick on vocals and guitar, Don Short on drums, and Eric Williams on bass.
 In 1984, the group released a self-titled EP; a year later, it released the album 12 Jealous Roses on Relativity Records, which received a number of positive reviews.
 The Replacements and The Del Fuegos were also vocal fans of the band after the release of its first record.

 In 1988, Dancing Hoods put out its second album, Hallelujah Anyway, on Combat Records.
-A single from the album, "Baby's Got Rockets", was a modest college radio hit, and its video was picked up by MTV's program120 Minutes.
+A single from the album, "Baby's Got Rockets", was a modest college radio hit, and its video was picked up by MTV's program 120 Minutes.
 The same year, the group relocated to Los Angeles in hopes of achieving mainstream success, but broke up shortly after.